 Primitive art is the politically incorrect name for Tribal art or Ethnographic art but I think the term primitive can still be used.
-Many pieces of Primitive art have a raw and shocking clarity that make them superior to contemporary art.
+Many pieces of Primitive art have a raw and shocking clarity that makes them superior to contemporary art.

 Most collectors of tribal art want the older pieces, the pieces unadulterated by Western Civilized art.
-Picassco, Gauguin and Mattise and many other great artists realized primitive when it comes to art does not mean lesser.
+Picassco, Gauguin and Mattise, and many other great artists realized primitive when it comes to art does not mean lesser.
 In many ways, Primitive art is fundamentally better.
 It is not restricted by realism.
 The whole cubistic art movement and primitivism would not exist without primitive art.

 Types of Primitive Art

 Primitive Art comes from four major regions.
 Oceanic or Pacific Art includes all the islands of the Pacific Ocean and Papua New Guinea.
 African art includes all the countries in Africa but main not ancient Egypt.
 Native art is the name given to the art of North America and Canada.
 Aboriginal art is tribal art from Australia.
 The art from Indonesia is considered as Asian art although much of it is old primitive art.

 I buy and sell Primitive Art.
 If you have a piece of tribal art to sell please feel free to contact me.
 If you just want to know what your Primitive art is or what it is worth that is fine.
 I am always happy to see new pieces.

 Although I specialize in Oceanic and Aboriginal Art I have good contacts with experts in all fields.